FAQs: Pension Reform Act of 2013

 PEPRA provides that beginning in 2018 an employer may require employees to pay 50 percent of the total annual normal cost up to an 8 percent contribution rate for miscellaneous employees, and an 11 percent or 12 percent contribution rate for safety employees.
 Does this provision apply to all public employers?(added 10/24/2012)

-How should State and school employers (including California State University, the judicial branch, legislative branch and school districts) determine the “50 percent of the total normal cost” for current members?(added 10/24/2012)
+How should State and school employers (including CSU, the judicial branch, legislative branch and school districts) determine the “50 percent of the total normal cost” for current members?(added 10/24/2012)

 The total normal cost for current members is available online in the State and Schools June 30, 2011 Actuarial Valuation Report (PDF, 4.38 MB).

-How should State and school employers (including California State University, the judicial branch, legislative branch, and school districts) determine the “50 percent of the total normal cost” for new members?(added 10/24/2012)
+How should State and school employers (including CSU, the judicial branch, legislative branch and school districts) determine the “50 percent of the total normal cost” for new members?(added 10/24/2012)

 The total normal cost for new members under the State and school plans will vary depending on the benefit formula applicable to the new member.
 The table below provides the total normal cost for new members for some State plans: